PlatinumMike/nazcaBPM/Readme.md

 `make -j <ncores>`

 with `<ncores>` the number of cores to compile with, e.g. 8.

+It may happen that cmake cannot find the required libraries.
+If you install them with `apt` they will be added to the include path automatically.
+If you just download a zip file, `cmake` will of course have no idea where to look, unless you manually add this to the include path.

 # Running the program
 The executable in inside the build directory.
 It takes one command line argument, the name of the input file.